Karthik-Mogili/ApnaPractice--demo/README.md

 # ApnaPractice--demo

-This is made for practice
+This is made for practice.
 Author - Karthik